 - The EliSpot displays a similar sensitivity as a RT-PCR (Real Time PCR) analysis, but detects the secreted protein instead of the mRNA (messanger RNA).

 - The EliSpot can be helpful when monitoring therapies.
 The EliSpot should usually become negative about 4 to 8 weeks after the completion of an effective therapy.

 Positive reactions in the EliSpot demonstrate current active infections against:

 Dr. Leo Joosten, Department of Medicine , Radboud University, Netherlands:

-What solutions that are currently being pursued do you believe hold the most promise for diagnosing Lyme disease at a high confidence level?
-What tests currently available to the general public, other than the western blot test, do you believe provide a better degree of certainty?
+Q: What solutions that are currently being pursued do you believe hold the most promise for diagnosing Lyme disease at a high confidence level?
+Which tests currently available to the general public, other than the western blot test, do you believe provide a better degree of certainty?

 Borrelia EliSpot (T-Cell-Spot / IGRA: Interferon-Gamma-Release Assay)

 - Borrelia burgdorferi Fully Antigen: Borrelia burgdorferi B31-reference strain (Borrelia burgdorferi sensu stricto)